• Skip to primary navigation

 2. A good quality Parmesan is a must.

 4. We use our All Purpose Seasoning - 7:2:1 and 7:2:2 instead of individual seasonings.
-As always season to your taste, not mine.
+As always, season to your taste, not mine.

-5. Glass or ceramic baking dish recommended.
+5. Glass or ceramic baking dish is recommended.

 6. It may be cooked at different oven temperatures, but the time will need to be adjusted.

-7. Be sure to wait the whole 5 minutes after removing from the oven for the crust to firm up, or it will just come off.
+7. Be sure to wait 5 minutes after removing from the oven for the crust to firm up, or it will just come off.
 Do not short the time.
 And be sure to cut through all the coating just before removing it from the pan.

 9. This reheats very well in a microwave.